Health, Materials & Water

 - Explore strategies to improve water conservation both within a home and on site, and to optimize a site’s stormwater management.

 Want to learn more?
-This Health, Materials & Water course actually forms Module 5 of our interactive 6-month Sustainable Homes Professional (SHP) accreditation course.
+This Health, Materials & Water course forms Module 5 of our interactive 6-month Sustainable Homes Professional (SHP) accreditation course.